S0hamRay/AI_Research_Agent/README.md

 # Personal Knowledge Base Assistant - RAG System

-A sophisticated **Retrieval Augmented Generation (RAG)** system that transforms your personal documents into an intelligent, queryable knowledge base using cutting-edge AI technologies.
+A sophisticated **Retrieval Augmented Generation (RAG)** system that transforms your personal documents into an intelligent, queryable knowledge base using cutting-edge AI technologies (a.k.a. calling the ChatGPT API 👍).

+The email functionality is rudimentary and currently just for proof of concept.
+This was initially intended to run solely in the terminal because quickly accessing information from different research papers constitutes most of my use case for this project.

 ## 🚀 Features